 Put more stock in you.
 Gather all the opinions you want.
 Do all the research on any subject that helps you get a handle on the issue.
 But, when it is decision time, trust you.
 You should not doubt your own abilities.
 Learn to trust your gut and intuitions.
 If something doesn't seem quite right to you, then it isn't.
 Will you make mistakes?
 Sure you will.
 But, guess what, you'll make mistakes even if you wait for others to tell you what you should do.

 Personal responsibility must make a comeback.
 The time when we could safely outsource all our decisions to others is ending.
 Believing the experts almost brought down our economy.
 It should be obvious by now that promises to you by corporations or government aren't always binding.
 You need to take on more of the load of managing and guiding your own life.

 Decide what adds clutter to your life and reduce it.
 It could something as obvious as too much time on the computer or Internet.
 It could be too many possessions to repair, maintain and insure.
 It might be a house that is much too big for your needs.
 Maybe a three car garage doesn't need three cars.
 Over-commitment is a dangerous form of clutter.
 Are you the go-to volunteer for everyone?
 Determine what can be eliminated or cut back and do so.
 Less clutter means less stress.
 Less stress means less complexity.

 Learning and changing never stops; don't even try.
 It is useless to dig in your heels and try to keep things the way they were (or are).
-Your life will probably be OK for awhile without rushing out for a 4G phone (whatever that is).
+Your life will probably be OK for awhile without rushing out for a 5G phone (yes, they are next).
 But, to refuse to consider change is a doomed strategy.
 Read, study, ponder.
 Try to understand how a change you've been reading or hearing about about may affect you.